Where To Get A Tattoo On Your Body – Best Places

 There are quite a few factors that can influence where a woman gets her tattoo.
 Where you work could play a role, as it may not be something that your superiors will look kindly upon.
 Some areas may lead to people being judgemental about you, such as the lower back, tramp-stamp stigma.

 You need to put some thought into where you want your tattoo.
-Get the artist to put the stencil on so you can take a good look at the placement.
-You could leave it on for a couple of days to see if it’s something you’re going to be able to live with.
+Get the artist to put the stencil on so you can take a good look at the placement to see if it’s something you’re going to be able to live with, before it’s permanently etched into your skin.

 The inner wrist is a favorite area for those small, delicate designs, or a few small words.
 The pain level for a tattoo in this area is high.
-It has a lot of nerve endings, and it’s closer to the bone so there’s not as much cushioning.
+The wrist has a lot of nerve endings and it’s closer to the bone, so there’s not as much cushioning as on other parts of the body.
 Even so, it’s often a popular choice.

-It’s an area where you can hide the ink by covering it with a watch or some bracelets.
-Make sure you let it heal first before putting the jewelry on over it though.
+It’s an area where you can hide the ink by covering it with long sleeves, a watch or some bracelets.
+Though, make sure you let it heal first, before putting the jewelry on top of it.

 This is a very feminine place to have your design.
 For some, it can feel quite painful, as, like the wrist, it’s near to the bone.
 The amount of pain will depend on your tolerance level.